Lemoncode/react-training-ts/02 Sample App/01 Login/readme.md

 ```

-- Before we will continue with connecting Login Component with API, we can refactor login form, to follow DRY principle:
+- Before we will continue with connecting Login Component with API, we can refactor login form, to apply DRY principle:

 ### ./src/common/components/form/input.tsx